Jhumka Gira Re

 "Jhumka Gira Re" is an Indian Hindi song from the 1966 Hindi film Mera Saaya directed by Raj Khosla.
 It was sung by Asha Bhosle.
 The song was picturized on Sadhana Shivdasani.
 It was written by Raja Mehdi Ali Khan and composed by Madan Mohan.
 It has been remixed and sampled by many other artists.

 The song was a hit in the 1960s, and gained cult status in Hindi cinema.

 Composition

 The song was sung by Asha Bhosle and composed by Madan Mohan.
-Although all of the songs were picturized on Sadhana Shivdasani, the songs were splitted among two twin sisters, one was a naive housewife and another one was a robbery-gang's member.
+Although all of the songs were picturized on Sadhana Shivdasani, the songs were split among two twin sisters, one was a naive housewife and another one was a robbery-gang's member.
 Lata Mangeshkar sang all the songs made for naive sister while Asha Bhosle sang two songs for the evil sister.

 The song had a verse, "Phir Kya Hua?"
 The verse was sung by commentator Vinod Sharma.
 He was a close friend of Madan Mohan, composer of this song.
 It remained a mystery till 2021.
 Even the singer, Asha Bhosle wasn’t aware of the fact who lent the voice for this line.
 She called composer Madan Mohan's son Sanjeev Kohli to enquire about this.